Strategic Hiring under Algorithmic Monoculture: Conclusion and Discussion

-\textbf{Interview decision based on the score.} In our model, we assume that firms make interview decisions solely based on the algorithmic score $s$.
+\paragraph{Interview decision based on the score.} In our model, we assume that firms make interview decisions solely based on the algorithmic score $s$.
 In reality, firms may have access to additional features about the applicant which can be used in their interview decisions.
 For example, firm A might prioritize applicants with score $s = 0.6$ who graduated from college X, while firm B focuses on applicants with $s = 0.6$ from college Y. In such cases, there is no overlap between the two firms’ interview pools, despite their reliance on the same score.
 Our model effectively accommodates this scenario by assuming that scores are continuous, allowing firms to select subsets of $[0, 1]$ with arbitrary precision.
 This can be interpreted as encoding additional applicant attributes in the decimal representation of $s$.
 Mathematically, this equivalence ensures that the model captures the effects of feature-based selection without loss of generality.

-\textbf{Interpretation of the algorithmic score.} We also interpret an applicant's score $s$ as the probability that the applicant will pass the interview.
+\paragraph{Interpretation of the algorithmic score.} We also interpret an applicant's score $s$ as the probability that the applicant will pass the interview.
 In reality, the algorithm might simply give a ranking over the candidates, or a score that does not exactly represent the probability of passing an interview.
-In this case, the firm will need some time and experience to understand how to interpret the output of the algorithm.
-Of course, the algorithmic output could simply be very inaccurate; in this case the firm will ideally eventually learn to put a small weight on this output.
+In this case, the firm may need time and experience to understand how to interpret the output of the algorithm.

-\textbf{Homogeneous preferences.} Our model assumes that if an applicant receives multiple job offers, they choose among them uniformly at random.
-This is equivalent to assuming that each applicant's preferences over firms are drawn uniformly across all possible orderings.
-In reality, applicant preferences may be influenced by factors such as firm reputation, salary, or location, leading to correlated preference structures.
-Investigating models where applicant preferences are correlated could provide deeper insights into real-world hiring dynamics and is a promising direction for future research.

-\textbf{Homogeneous firm-side utility.} We also assume that the firm receives equal utility from hiring any applicant, as long as they pass the interview.
-In reality, an applicant's profile is multi-dimensional, and a firm may incur different utilities from different profiles.
-We believe that assuming equal utility from all hires is a good approximation of hiring practices for roles with many positions (e.g., entry-level software engineering), whereas this may not be a good assumption for a specialized position (e.g., a C-suite role).